20 Essential Painting Tools for Your Next Project, According to Painting Pros

-When it’s time to paint, this is the extension pole we fight over.
+When it’s time to grab painting tools, this extension pole is what we fight over.
 Clip on the roller frame, adjust the length and go.
 In seconds, you’re rolling walls or ceilings with a pole that’s the perfect length.
-The quick-connect feature allows you to easily connect and disconnect the roller frame without having to screw and unscrew the pole.
+The quick-connect feature easily connects and disconnects the roller frame without having to screw and unscrew the pole.

 Brush and Roller Spinner